-Re: Statement for the Record on the Senate Finance Committee's "Drug Shortages: Examining Supply Challenges, Impacts, and Policy Solutions from a Federal Health Program Perspective" Hearing on December 5, 2023
+Re: Statement for the Record on the House Ways & Means Committee's "Examining Chronic Drug Shortages in the United States" Hearing on February 6, 2024

-Dear Chairman Wyden and Ranking Member Crapo:
+Dear Chairman Smith:

-On behalf of the Healthcare Supply Chain Association (HSCA), which represents the nation's leading healthcare group purchasing organizations (GPOs), we appreciate the opportunity to provide a statement for the record regarding the December 5, 2023, hearing on examining supply challenges, impacts, and policy solutions for drug shortages.
+On behalf of the Healthcare Supply Chain Association (HSCA), which represents the nation's leading healthcare group purchasing organizations (GPOs), we appreciate the opportunity to provide a statement for the record regarding the February 6, 2024, hearing examining chronic drug shortages in the United States.
 HSCA supports your continued efforts to address this pressing problem, and we look forward to continuing to work with you to determine long-term solutions to prevent and mitigate drug shortages and preserve access to high-quality care.

 Healthcare providers initially formed GPOs in the early 1900s as an efficient means to aggregate purchasing volume, drive competition among suppliers, and reduce healthcare costs.
 Today, traditional healthcare GPOs serve as the sourcing and contracting partners to hospitals, long-term care facilities, surgery centers, clinics, and other healthcare providers across the country.
-GPOs secure high-quality medical products at fair prices for the benefit of patients, providers, Medicare, Medicaid, and taxpayers.
-Both independent and industry funded studies confirm the effectiveness and tremendous value of GPOs, finding that GPOs deliver annual cost savings of 12-18%. ^{1 2} GPOs allow smaller providers to obtain critical supplies at the same value as large providers while allowing all healthcare providers to focus on their core mission: providing first-class patient care.
+GPOs help secure access to critical medical products, providing savings for patients, providers, Medicare, Medicaid, and taxpayers.
+Both independent and industry funded studies confirm the effectiveness and tremendous value of GPOs, finding that GPOs deliver annual cost savings of 12-18%.
+1 2 GPOs allow rural providers to obtain critical supplies at the same value as large providers while allowing all healthcare providers to focus on their core mission: providing first-class patient care.